PartinMD/Simple_SQL/README.md

 A collection of SQL tutorials and practice scripts.

 The Basic SQL Scripts include:
-  Table Creation
+  Table Creation,
-  SELECT and FROM statements
+  SELECT and FROM statements,
-  WHERE statements
+  WHERE statements,
   GROUP BY and ORDER BY Statements

  The Intermediate SQL Scripts include:
-   INNER and OUTER JOINs
+   INNER and OUTER JOINs,
-   UNIONs
+   UNIONs,
-   CASE statements
+   CASE statements,
-   the HAVING clause
+   the HAVING clause,
-   UPDATING / DELETING
+   UPDATING / DELETING,
-   aliasing with AS
+   aliasing with AS,
    PARTITION BY

  The Advanced SQL Scripts include:
-   CTEs (Common Table Expressions)
+   CTEs (Common Table Expressions),
-   Temp Tables
+   Temp Tables,
-   String Functions
+   String Functions,
-   Stored Procedures
+   Stored Procedures,
    Subqueries